jezzsantos/saastack/docs/design-principles/0040-configuration.md

 * Connection strings to a tenant's physically partitioned repository (e.g., in a nearby data center of their choice)
 * Account details for accessing a specific 3rd party system account via adapters (e.g., an accounting integration)

-At runtime, in a multi-tenanted host, when the inbound HTTP request is destined for an API that is tenanted, the `ITenantContext` will define the tenancy and it will define the `ITenancyContext.Settings` for the current HTTP request.
+At runtime, in a multi-tenanted host, when the inbound HTTP request is destined for an API that is tenanted, the `ITenantContext` will define the tenancy, and it will define the `ITenancyContext.Settings` for the current HTTP request.

 These settings are read from the `IOrganizationsRepository` (i.e., a data store), and can be updated by other APIs.